OctoMap/octomap/octovis/README.txt

-Octovis is distributed under the GPL license (see "octovis/LICENSE.txt").
+Octovis is distributed under the GPL license (see "LICENSE.txt").

 It is based on qglviewer which also is distributed under the GPL license (see "octovis/src/extern/QGLViewer/LICENSE" and the author's exception